ajithyaasaf/godivatechmain1/VERCEL_DEPLOYMENT_PLAN.md

 4. **Images/Assets Not Loading**
    - Asset paths may be different in production
    - CDN URLs might need updating

+5. **Dynamic Require Errors**
+   - Vercel doesn't support dynamic `require()` calls in configuration files
+   - Use static imports and configuration values instead
+   - Avoid file system operations (`fs.readFile`, etc.) in build configurations

+6. **MIME Type Errors**
+   - Error: "Failed to load module script: Expected a JavaScript module script but the server responded with a MIME type of 'text/html'"
+   - Solution: Updated `vercel.json` with proper content-type headers
+   - Set explicit MIME types for all JavaScript and CSS files
+   - Added proper rollupOptions in vite.config.vercel.ts to ensure consistent file extensions

+7. **Build Script Fails**
+   - Check the build logs for detailed error information
+   - Ensure all required configuration files exist
+   - Verify proper Node.js and npm versions are being used

+8. **Troubleshooting Tools**
+   - Use the `/mime-test.html` page to diagnose MIME type issues
+   - This page tests different script loading strategies and provides browser information

 ## Additional Resources